 54. What permit do I need to sell my beer/spirits at a Farmer’s Market?

 Malt beverages and spirits may not be sold at farmers’ markets.
 Under § 15F, only wine produced by farmer-wineries may be sold at farmers’ markets.
-A special license must be obtained for a farmer-winery to sell wines at farmers’ markets, and the application can be found here.
+A special license must be obtained for a farmer-winery to sell wines at farmers’ markets, and the application can be found on the ABCC website.

 What is the difference between a Farmer Series license (Brewery/Winery/Distillery) and a Manufacturer’s license?